-Why is my money being held in reserve by PayPal?
+Why is my money being held in reserve?

 Reserves may be a necessity throughout your relationship with PayPal.
 Preventing reserves isn’t always possible, and depending on your industry and your credit history, you might never be able to fully remove a reserve from your account.

 However, you can reduce the likelihood of having a reserve and improve your customer service in the process by following Seller Best Practices – and that’s a win-win for everyone.

 Seller Best Practices

 - Ship promptly and give your customers valid tracking information through PayPal, so they can keep tabs on their purchases and know when to expect delivery

 - Communicate early and often with your buyers and let them know about any changes, delays, or other important information

 - Monitor your buyer complaint rates regularly and try to keep complaint rates below 1% of your sales.

 - Avoid long refund times, which can lead to complaints from unsatisfied customers

 PayPal proactively reviews reserves and based on improvements to your business performance it is possible that your reserves could be adjusted or removed.
 So, if you’ve made improvements in key areas, for example performance, industry, and claim reductions, it’s possible that your reserve will be lifted or reduced.